LeanneLibGriff/nine-repro/Step00_intro_why_repro_research.md

 - Reproducible research is a strong indicator of rigor, trustworthiness and transparency.
 It can incease the quality of speed of peer review.
 - Reproducible research inceases paper citation rates and allows other researchers to cite code and data in addition to publications.
 This enables a given research project to have more impact than it would if the data or methods were hidden from the public.

-#### Many attempted replications of well-known scientific studies have failed in a wide variety of disciplines and rates of paper retractions are increasing ###
+#### Many attempted replications of well-known scientific studies have failed in a wide variety of disciplines and rates of paper retractions are increasing. ###